Advice from a real Food Entrepreneur

 You Need More Than a Great Tasting Product

-The above is just one example of needing more than a great tasting product to get on the shelf.
-Buyers look at many factors so let's explore several critical elements you must address prior to entering the retail buyer's office with your PowerPoint sales presentation.
+I tell every Foodpreneur Client you need to launch a product based on more than great taste to get on the shelf.
+Buyers look at many factors so let's explore critical elements and deal breakers.
+Advice from a woman food entrepreneur will focus on what you must address prior to entering the retail buyer's office with your PowerPoint sales presentation.